jruels/ansible-best-practices/labs/setup-ansible/index_new.md

 In this hands-on lab, we'll install Ansible on a control node and configure two managed servers for use with Ansible.
 We will also create a simple inventory and run an Ansible command to verify our configuration is correct.

 ## Log into the control node
-Log in to the control node as `ec2-user`
+Log in to the control node as `ubuntu`

 ## Install Ansible on the Control Node